 - Polygamy: The Personal Status Law for Muslims allows polygamy, the biggest violation of women's rights.
 It insults women as human beings, and carries with it the seeds of several social ailments that result in consolidating poverty, ignorance and family disputes.
-The state of Palestine, and its relevant institutions, turns a blind eye to prohibiting polygamy, similarly to other Arab countries, such as Tunisia, and justifies this with religion and norms.
-A study on gender-based violence in Palestine, polygamy was identified as one of the reasons for violence against women, as an individual is brought up to believe that women are a replaceable commodity38.
+The State of Palestine, and its relevant institutions, turns a blind eye to prohibiting polygamy, similarly to other Arab countries, such as Tunisia, or restraining it as in other countries, and justifies this with religion and norms.
+Polygamy constitutes a cause of violence against women.
+A study on gender-based violence in Palestine, identified polygamy as one of the reasons for violence against women, as an individual is brought up to believe that women are a replaceable commodity.

-- Women's Access to Justice39 Local women studies indicate that when the women who have experienced any form of violence seek the assistance, or the intervention of the Palestinian justice system, "are either completely deprived from their right to access justice, or the justice system fails in meeting their needs".
+- Women's Access to Justice Local women studies indicate that when the women who have experienced any form of violence seek the assistance, or the intervention of the Palestinian justice system, "are either completely deprived from their right to access justice, or the justice system fails in meeting their needs".
 The studies also revealed that according to abused women, seeking assistance or merely disclosing their abuse in public or to the police, or confiding to local community or religious leaders, or to politicians, has in fact exacerbated their problems, and that the failure of women in attaining their rights has undermined women's confidence in these systems".
-40 The Services of various organizations, both local and international, constitute mere dressing to women's wounds, to help them tolerate the reality, because the solutions they provide are instantaneous.
-Reinforcement of patriarchy, through the lack of interest of the state of Palestine in taking the necessary measures to provide legal or procedural protection for women, or failure to allocate the necessary resources, contribute to silencing women and undermining their confidence in approaching governmental or non-governmental organizations for protection41.
+34The Services of various organizations, both local and international, constitute mere dressing to women's wounds, to help them tolerate the reality, because the solutions they provide are instantaneous.
+Reinforcement of patriarchy, through the lack of interest of the State of Palestine in taking the necessary measures to provide legal or procedural protection for women, or failure to allocate the necessary resources, contribute to silencing women and undermining their confidence in approaching governmental or non-governmental organizations for protection.

-Adopt a standardized Palestinian civil family law.
+- Adopt a standardized Palestinian civil family law.